-Possible values: A list of 0 to 4294967295 elements where each element is [A floating point number v such that $0 \le v \le \text{MAX}$ DOUBLE]
+Possible values: A list of 0 to 4294967295 elements where each element is [A floating point number v such that $0 \le v \le MAX\DOUBLE$ ]

-Description: List of thermal expansivities for background material and compositional fields, for a total of N+1 values, where N is the number of compositional fields.
+Description: List of thermal expansivities for background mantle and compositional fields, for a total of N+M+1 values, where N is the number of compositional fields and M is the number of phases.
 If only one value is given, then all use the same value.
 Units: 1/K